Business Rates Relief 2023-24

 Retail, Hospitality and Leisure Relief Scheme

-At the Budget on 17 November 2022 the Chancellor announced details about the business rates relief scheme for retail, hospitality and leisure properties.
+The Chancellor at the Autumn Statement on 22 November 2023 announced details about the business rates relief scheme for retail, hospitality and leisure properties.

 All businesses who wish to apply who meet the criteria must do so through our Relief/Grant Approval online form.
 You must provide all the information requested otherwise your application will not be processed.